henrikac/gatekeeper.cr/README.md

 [![Release](https://img.shields.io/github/v/release/henrikac/gatekeeper.cr)](https://github.com/henrikac/gatekeeper.cr/releases)
 [![License](https://img.shields.io/github/license/henrikac/gatekeeper.cr)](./LICENSE)

-A small authorization middleware with pluggable authentication.
+A small authorization middleware with pluggable authenticators.
 - You define rules for your routes (using regex)
-- You define one or more authenticators (functions that return a user identity)
+- You define one or more authenticators that resolve a user identity
 - Gatekeeper checks whether the user is allowed to access the route

 It does **not** implement login, sessions, JWT validation or password handling.